ABra1993/LisbonLab/README.md

 Files:

-* IF_singleNeuron: integrate-and-fire model for a single neuron.
+* IF_singleNeuron: simulation of a single integrate-and-fire neuron.